sdsykes/nut-10/README.md

 PASS 6
 ```

-Go is a bit slower to run than Ruby, so the compilations are a noticeably slower.
+Once the go compiler is compiled, it runs super-fast.
 I'm happy with it in general, but it ends up being a bit longer and more wordy than the Ruby solution.
-In the end I think the Ruby solution is nicer to read, and is more elegant.
+In the end I think the Ruby solution is nicer to read, and seems more elegant.

 ## The answer